zalando/restful-api-guidelines/general-guidelines/GeneralGuidelines.md

 The OpenAPI API specification file should be subject of version control together with source code management.
 Services also have to support an
-[access endpoint to the API Reference definition](../api-operation/ApiOperation.md#must-Provide-Online-Access-to-OpenAPI-Reference-Definition) for their external API(s).
+[endpoint to access the API Reference definition](../api-operation/ApiOperation.md#must-Provide-Online-Access-to-OpenAPI-Reference-Definition) for their external API(s).

 ## {{ book.should }} Provide User Manual Documentation